peii14/peii14/README.md

 🎓 Education

-- Cybersecurity Master at ELTE Budapest & Turku University
+- Master at ELTE Budapest & Turku University
 - Double Degree Program in Cybersecurity and Quantum Computation
 - Institut Teknologi Sepuluh Nopember (ITS) & INSA Lyon
 - Bachelor of Informatics